Manage your model in AI Builder

 After you finish evaluating your newly trained model, you have two options:

 - Publish your model: For more information about when to publish a model, see When should I publish my model?.

 - Create a new version: For more information about when to create a new version, see When should I create a new version?.

 An underfit model is a model that actually performs worse than a random guess.
 If your model consistently performs poorly, it's probably an indication that there's a problem with your training data.
 Are the fields you're using relevant to the type of determination that your model is intended to make?
 Are there data input errors or other problems that are leading your model astray?

 An overfit model appears to perform very well—if not perfectly—when run on your training data.
 That can be because there's a field in your training data that directly corresponds to outcome.
 For example, let's say you have a prediction model that predicts whether a shipment will arrive on time.
 If your historical data includes the actual delivery date, your model would predict perfectly when run against your historical data.
 It probably wouldn't do so well when run on real data in your business environment, because the delivery date field wouldn't be populated yet.

 - At the top of the page, select Settings.

-- In the Model settings pane on the right, under Name, enter a different name.
-Depending on your AI model type, you may need to first select the General section.
+- In the Model settings panes on the right, under Name, enter a different name.
+Depending on your AI model type, you might need to first select the General section.

 Create a new version